Pylons/pyramid/docs/narr/threadlocals.rst

 "facade" implementation of the new API which calls into the code which implements the older API.
-Since the new API does not require the request, your facade implementation doesn't have local access to the request when it needs to pass it into the older API implementaton.
+Since the new API does not require the request, your facade implementation doesn't have local access to the request when it needs to pass it into the older API implementation.
 After some period of time, the older implementation code is disused and the hack that uses ``get_current_request`` is removed.
 This would be an appropriate place to use the ``get_current_request`` function.